BFergerson/GitDetective/README.md

 # GitDetective
-> Detect the use and users of your open-source code
+> Find the use and users of your open-source code

 [![Release](https://img.shields.io/github/release/CodeBrig/GitDetective.svg)](https://github.com/CodeBrig/GitDetective/releases/latest)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-GitDetective is an open-source web application for viewing the use and users of your open-source code.
+GitDetective is an open-source web application for finding the use and users of your open-source code.
 GitDetective achives this by compiling open-source code with Kythe and extracting external references found in the compiliation units.
 This data is then collected and organized into a knowledge graph powered by Grakn.

 ![gitdetective](https://i.imgur.com/4YGxC6V.png)